igrorp/pre-miRNA-plot/README.md

 <p>If you have labels or some sort of annotation to your data, you can include them in the first column, like this:</p>
 <p><img src="https://github.com/igrorp/pre-miRNA-plot/blob/master/ex2.png" alt="Example 2"></p>
 <blockquote>
-<p>The created image files will be named accordingly to the informed label, so it is a more efficient way of organizing your data</p>
+<p>The created image files will be named accordingly to the label, so it is a more efficient way of organizing your data</p>
 </blockquote>
 <h2 id="exploring-the-parameters">3.2 Exploring the parameters</h2>